lebailly/IntroToDataScience/assignment1/README.md

 Running `./tweet_sentiment.py` requires twitter data (in json format) in stdin.
 This can be pipped with `twitterstream.py` or run using saved data.
 Prints the scores to stdout.
 Can print only the positive scores (`-p`) and the tweets in addition to score (`-t`).

+## Future Work

+* Clean tweets (i.e. remove commas so "this," and "this" are the same).
+Use RegEx?
+* Find way to include modifiers (i.e. 'happy' versus 'not happy')

 # `term_sentiment.py`

 ## About